The Highest Credit Scores Explained

 Have Low Credit Card Balances

-You can figure out your utilization rate by dividing your total credit card balances by your total credit limits.
-Usually, keeping a credit card’s balance smaller relative to the card’s credit limit will help increase your credit scores.
+You can determine your utilization rate by dividing your total credit card balances by your full credit limits.
+Usually, keeping the balance smaller relative to the card’s credit limit will help increase your credit scores.

 Don’t Apply for Credit Frequently

 When you apply for new credit, a record is kept with the bureaus of the hard inquiry.
-This inquiry will reduce your score slightly for a while, but if you make a lot of them, it could have the effect of dropping you into a lower range of scores.
+This inquiry will reduce your score slightly for a while, but if you make a lot of them, it could drop you into a lower range of scores.

 Check Your Credit Report